MirzaG/certificates/README.md

-# List of all of my hard earned certificates
+# List of all my hard earned certificates